Centers and Institutes

 Academic Centers

-The Center for Business and Financial Law provides students with an unparalleled, rigorous, and integrated approach to academic study and skills training in all aspects of corporate, commercial, and financial law.
+The Center for Business and Financial Law stands out with its unparalleled, rigorous, and integrated approach to academic study and skills training in all corporate, commercial, and financial law aspects.

-The Center for International Law supports all areas of international law, deriving much of its strength from interaction with New York’s corporate, commercial trade, humanitarian, and legal sectors.
+Supporting all areas of international law, the Center for International Law derives its strength from interaction with New York’s corporate, commercial trade, humanitarian, and legal sectors.

-The Center for New York City and State Law is a one-of-its-kind civic engagement hub, providing exploration, explanation, and analysis of New York City and State government, policy, and law through written publications, public events, and podcasts, and suggests reforms to make government more effective and efficient.
+A one-of-its-kind civic engagement hub, the Center for New York City and State Law provides exploration, explanation, and analysis of New York City and State government, policy, and law through written publications, public events, and podcasts, in addition to suggesting reforms to make government more effective and efficient.

-The Center for Real Estate Studies allows students to study both the private practice and public regulation of real estate.
-Through an engaged and accomplished faculty, the Center offers an extensive selection of courses, advanced seminars, independent study projects, and externships in governmental offices and real estate firms.
+Study the private practice and public regulation of real estate at the Center for Real Estate Studies.
+Students gain practical experience through our extensive courses, advanced seminars, independent study projects, and externships in governmental offices and real estate firms.

 The Innovation Center for Law and Technology addresses technology’s cross-disciplinary impact on law and society; advances knowledge in the fields of intellectual property, privacy, and technology law; and provides opportunities for students to gain real-world experience in these fields.